Written By Don Archer Connect with him on Facebook

-The average costs of running a one-truck operation will vary dependent upon your choices.
-You’ll obviously have higher monthly mortgage and increased insurance payments if you finance a new truck.
+The average costs of running a one-truck operation will vary depending upon your choices.
+You’ll obviously have a higher monthly mortgage and increased insurance payments if you finance a new truck.
 On the other hand, purchasing a used tow truck will cost less up front but it may eat you up in repair bills.
 The choice is up to you.

 Recurring Monthly expenses for a towing business can include

 Tow truck mortgage $1,288– ($80,000 truck financed for 6 years at 6%)

 I’m not suggesting here that you mortgage a truck, in fact, it can be difficult getting financed since, if you’re just starting out, you won’t have a track history of income.
 What I do suggest is, the best route for entry into the towing industry is to pay for a truck with cash.
 I understand that this can be difficult due to the fact that a decent used tow truck can run anywhere from $25,000 to $45,000.
 Unfortunately, this is the reality we live in.
 This is one BIG barrier to entry into this business, however, those who do have the ability to discipline themselves and sock away money for a lofty goal such as this will have given themselves a huge advantage.
 Not only will they be unburdened by a monthly payment but the process of saving and focusing on a goal will provide them with the fortitude they need in the years to come as they grow their towing business.